Signed Into Law

 Which agencies enforce HB5646?

-HB5646 is enforced by Texas Higher Education Coordinating Board and Public Institutions of Higher Education (Admissions and Bursar Offices).
+HB5646 is enforced by Public Institutions of Higher Education (Admissions and Bursar Offices) and Texas Higher Education Coordinating Board (THECB).

 Q

-The compliance urgency for HB5646 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB5646 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q